-- (a) Legislative findings and intent.
+- Legislative findings and intent.

-- (1) The General Assembly finds that:
+- The General Assembly finds that: (1)

-- a.
-The goals of the underground storage tank program are to protect human health and the environment.
+- The goals of the underground storage tank program are to protect a. human health and the environment.
 Maintaining the solvency of the Commercial Fund and the Noncommercial Fund is essential to these goals.